sistudios13/sistudios13/README.md

-<h2 align="left">Hi 👋!
-My name is Simon, I'm a young developer looking to expand their knowledge</h2>
+<h2 align="left">My name is Simon, I'm a young developer looking to expand their knowledge</h2>

 ###